ERNEST CHARLES CODDINGTON

 29.4–9.5.19: Furlough granted.
 Address on leave: Lees Lodge, Radcliffe on Trent

-1919-1920: A medical report in his pension records states that scars on his right leg have healed and that his fractured tibula has united in a good position.
+1919-1920: A medical report in his pension records states that ‘Wound scar across back of left scapula healed, loss of muscle inhibits movement of shoulder.
+Small scar back of right shoulder, no disability.
+Scars on his right leg have healed and his fractured tibia has united in a good position’.

 Medals Awarded: 1914-1915 Star, British War and Victory